Glyptemys

 Glyptemys is a genus of turtles in the family Emydidae.
-It comprises two species, the bog turtle and wood turtle, both of which are endemic to North America.
-Until 2001, these turtles were considered members of the genus Clemmys, which currently has one member, the spotted turtle.
+It comprises two species, the bog turtle (Glyptemys muhlenbergii) and the wood turtle (Glyptemys insculpta), both of which are endemic to North America.
+Until 2001, these turtles were considered members of the genus Clemmys, which currently has one member, the spotted turtle (Clemmys guttata).

-Full grown, these turtles grow to between 8.9 and 20 cm.
+When full-grown, turtles of the genus Glyptemys are between 8.9 and 20 cm in straight carapace length.
 These turtles are semiaquatic, although this varies based on season.
 Their morphological characteristics make them unique from other species and unique from each other.

 Glyptemys turtles prefer slow moving streams and ponds, and feed on insects, plant matter, small invertebrates, and carrion.
-These turtles are protected throughout their range, however all species in Glyptemys are considered endangered.
+These turtles are protected throughout their range, and both species in the genus Glyptemys are considered endangered.

 Taxonomy

-The taxonomic classification of Emydidae turtles has been eventful and many schools of thought are given about how the different genera and species should be arranged.
+The taxonomic classification of turtles of the family Emydidae has been eventful, and many schools of thought are given about how the different genera and species should be arranged.

-Before 2001, the bog and wood turtles were members of the genus Clemmys, but they were moved to a newly created genus, Glyptemys, after further morphological and genetic analyses revealed they were much closer relatives to each other than to the spotted turtle.
-The bog turtle and wood turtle have similar genetic makeups that are marginally different from that of the spotted turtle, the only current member of the genus Clemmys.
-The western pond turtle was also a former member of Clemmys, but it was recently moved to the genus Actinemys, of which it is now the only member.
+Before 2001, the bog turtle and the wood turtle were members of the genus Clemmys, but they were moved to a newly created genus, Glyptemys, after further morphological and genetic analyses revealed they were much closer relatives to each other than to the spotted turtle (Clemmys guttata).
+The bog turtle and the wood turtle have similar genetic makeups that are marginally different from that of the spotted turtle, the only current member of the genus Clemmys.
+The western pond turtle (Actinemys marmorata) was also a former member of Clemmys, but it was recently moved to the genus Actinemys, of which it is now the only member.
 Both Glyptemys turtles have karyotypes of 50 chromosomes.

-The several common names for the bog include mud turtle, marsh turtle, yellowhead, and snapper while the wood may be referred to as the sculptured tortoise, red-legged tortoise, or redleg.
+The several common names for the bog turtle include marsh turtle, mud turtle, Muhlenberg's turtle, snapper, and yellowhead; while the wood turtle may be referred to as the red leg, red-legged tortoise, and sculptured tortoise.

 Description

 Although the Glyptemys turtles may not be the same size, they share certain morphological and genetic attributes.

-Glyptemys turtles are small to medium in size: the bog turtle males grow to be 9.4 cm and females 8.9 cm while wood turtles of either gender reach 14 to 20 cm in length.
+Glyptemys turtles are small to medium in size: bog turtle males grow to 9.4 cm in straight carapace length, and females to 8.9 cm.
+Wood turtles of either gender reach 14 to 20 cm in length.
 Bog turtles weigh 110 g and wood turtles average 1 kg at maturity.
-The bog can be recognized by small, bright blotches on each side of its neck and the wood by its dark gray to black head and bright orange coloration on its ventral surfaces.
+The bog turtle can be recognized by small, bright blotches on each side of its neck, and the wood turtle by its dark gray to black head and bright orange coloration on its ventral surfaces.

 The wood turtle exhibits genetic sex determination, in contrast to the temperature-dependent sex determination of most turtles; the method of sex determination for the bog turtle is unknown.